Features

 1. Your Property’s Location

 If you opt for short-term rentals, you will only be able to enjoy high occupancy rates if your property boasts a great location.
 What makes it popular?
 It’s simple, there must be a reason for people wanting to visit your location.
-Alternatively, if it is not in a major city or a popular vacation destination, your property must offer something very unique.

 2. Local Laws and Regulations

-In some cities with very strict short-term rental laws, traditional renting will be the wiser option.
+In some cities with very strict short-term rental ordinances, traditional renting will be the wiser option.
 You also need to research if there are any other extra requirements such as permits or restrictions on the number of nights.
 These might sound insignificant, but it can reduce your rental income potential.

 As a matter of fact, in some areas, short-term leases are entirely prohibited.
 So, you might not even have the Airbnb vs. renting option.

 Overall, Airbnb yields a higher nightly rate than traditional renting.
 Some hosts have even reported that they are able to triple the amount they would have made with traditional renting.
-Though, that only applies to an Airbnb that has a high occupancy rate.
+However, that only applies to an Airbnb that has a high occupancy rate.

 When it comes to Airbnb vs. renting, there is no clear-cut winner.
 Airbnb can generate higher rental income.
 Though, this does come at a cost.
 Hosts need to ensure that their investment property boasts a great location, which might mean more upfront costs.